-Levels of Achievement Criteria Approaches standards (2) Meets standards adequately (3) Exceeds Standards (4) Relevance of topic to equity issue TESOL 5a current equity issues.
-The paper focuses on out-of-date materials and/or practice and is only indirectly relevant to an equity issue.
-The topic of the paper is for the most part timely and relevant to a critical multicultural education topic.
+Levels of Achievement Criteria Does not meet standards (0/1) Approaches standards (2) Meets standards adequately (3) Exceeds Standards (4) Relevance of topic to equity issue TESOL 5a The topic has no detectible relevance to current equity issues.
+1 The topic of the paper is for the most part timely and relevant to a critical multicultural education topic.
 The topic of the paper is directly relevant to current equity issues in the field and relevant to the school context.
-Importance and appropriateness of topic TESOL 5a The topic is related to the critical multicultural education field. appropriate to the critical multicultural education field.
+Importance and appropriateness of topic TESOL 5a The topic's focus is irrelevant and of no importance to the critical multicultural education field.
+The topic is related to the critical multicultural education field.
+The topic is timely and appropriate to the critical multicultural education field.
 The topic is of immediate relevant and importance to the critical multicultural education field and relevant to the school context.
-Clarity of paper TESOL 5b and fails to give The paper gives some ideas about outcomes, but needs to specify how they will be reached. provides little information about the message/objective(s).
+Clarity of paper TESOL 5b The paper needs work on sentence structure and fails to give outcomes.
+The paper gives some ideas about outcomes, but needs to specify how they will be reached.
+The language of the paper is somewhat problematic or provides little information about the message/objective(s).
 The paper is clearly and succinctly written in English and provides a clear statement of the message/objective(s) as well as an explicit statement of the outcomes and how they will be achieved.
-Theory/ practice/ research contribution to the field TESOL 5b mention of theory/ practice/ research in the candidates (around 30%) can benefit from it.
-The paper mentions some theory/ practice/ paper cites the theory/ practice/ research on which it is based in an understandable The topic is applicable to a large number of the candidates (over 90%).
+Theory/ practice/ research contribution to the field TESOL 5b The topic is applicable to a very small number of the candidates (less than (5%).
+There is no mention of theory/ practice/ research in the paper A fair group of candidates (around 30%) can benefit from it.
+The paper mentions some theory/ practice/ research, which were used but it not specific. cites the theory/ practice/ The topic is applicable to a large number of the candidates (over 90%).
 The paper cites the theory/practice/ research on which it is based and shows a clear connection to the content in a way that will be more memorable and useful.